DaanVanYperen/artemis-odb-contrib/README.md

 [![Build Status](https://travis-ci.org/DaanVanYperen/artemis-odb-contrib.svg)](https://travis-ci.org/DaanVanYperen/artemis-odb-contrib)

 Drop-in extensions for artemis-odb.
-Event bus, deferred systems, prefab systems, components and networking.
+Event bus, scheduled operations, deferred systems, profiler, abstract and prefab systems, plugin api, components and networking.
 Well, eventually anyway.

 ### When to use this
 If you want to quickly prototype a game without getting bogged down by the